 - (Optional) For Source Host and Source Category, enter any string to tag the output collected from the source.
 (Category metadata is stored in a searchable field called _sourceCategory.)

 - Set any of the following options under Advanced.
-The Advanced options do not apply to metrics uploaded to sources.
+Advanced options do not apply to uploaded metrics.

 Enable Timestamp Parsing.
 This option is selected by default.
 If it's deselected, no timestamp information is parsed at all.